-The big three performance variables -- growth in real GDP, inflation rate, and unemployment rate -- are important starting points for delving into the macroeconomies of any country.
+The "big three" performance variables—growth in real GDP, inflation rate, and unemployment rate—are important starting points for delving into the macroeconomics of any country.
 This note offers some brief background on the policy environment surrounding performance reporting in the United States and the Eurozone; exhibits show historical performance on each of the big three variables for both.
 Students are asked to relate important events in the world economy to the path of the three variables from 1999 through mid-2009.
 Differences in performance in each country/region over time and differences among the regions are also requested in the assignment questions.

 Suggested Citation: Suggested Citation

 Beckenstein, Alan R., The Big Three Performance Variables: Macroperformance of the United States and the Eurozone.
 Darden Case No. UVA-G-0625.
 Available at SSRN: https://ssrn.com/abstract=1583775

 This is a Darden A Case paper.
 Darden A Case charges $6.25 .

 If you wish to purchase the right to make copies of this paper for distribution to others, please select the quantity.